A USUK Fanfiction

 What if Mum never comes out again, he thought in despair?
 What if she gets hurt?
 Where are Papa and Peter?
 Is their house going to burn down?
 Arthur sat back and began to cry as people carrying water buckets ran past him.

 However, only a few of them went into his family's house.
 The rest went next door to his dear friend Alfred's house.
 Why were they going there?
 He could not see anything through the crowd of tall adults except for a red glow filling the sky.
 Everyone was screaming and yelling and some were crying.
 People constantly ran into him as they raced by, throwing him around on the dirt road.
 It all frightened Arthur, who was alone in the street.
-There was no end to the confusion around him.

 Just then, his mother burst through the front doors of their home carrying small, vulnerable Peter, closely followed by his father.
 Never had Arthur experienced such relief, and he ran to them the moment they were off the porch.